 |

-You can check the status of your print quota in engineering PaperCut: https://print.engineering.oregonstate.edu
+You can check the status of your print quota on the engineering PaperCut website: https://print.engineering.oregonstate.edu

 A page is defined as a printed side of paper.
 If you print a one page document, it counts as one page.
 If you print a two page document in duplex, it prints two sides of a sheet of paper, so it counts as two pages.